-- Providing \$515,000 in financial support to small businesses through the Mayor's Disaster Relief Fund, with the majority of grants going to minority- and women-owned businesses. - Supporting the launch of Starlight Square's Popportunity Market and the small businesses that created a pop-up style retail location in Central Square. - Extending outdoor dining permits and financing outdoor heat lamps to extend outdoor dining through the winter.
+- Providing \$500,000 in financial support to small businesses through the Mayor's Disaster Relief Fund, with the majority of grants going to minority- and women-owned businesses. - Supporting the launch of Starlight Square's Popportunity Market and the small businesses that created a pop-up style retail location in Central Square.